julien-boudry/Condorcet/README.md

 ### Project State
-To date, the 0.8 is a stable version, but still suffers from a lack of testing, especially on an advanced use of functional pannel.
+To date, the 0.9 is a stable version.
+Since version 0.9, an important work of code review and testing was conducted by the creator, but external testers are more than welcome.
 **This open software project is beginning and needs your help for testing, improved documentation and features**

 #### Specifications and standards
-**Stable Version : 0.8**
+**Stable Version : 0.9**
 **PHP Requirement :** PHP 5.4 with Ctype and MB_String common extensions

 **Autoloading** : This project is consistent with the standard-PSR 0 and can be loaded easily and without modification in most framework.
 Namespace \Condorcet is used.